nicktaras/blender-shortcuts/README.md

 - bevel smooth edges without mouse wheel.
 Mid way through the bevel, press ctrl + s and then move the mouse position this will apply smooth bevelling to the model (https://docs.blender.org/manual/en/latest/modeling/meshes/editing/edge/bevel.html)
+- Join, ctrl + j (select objects, it matters which you select as the last item)

 #